Son: Parents married 69 years die minutes apart

 The past week has been stunning for Leo Vatkin of Old Bethpage — not only has he been mourning his parents, who died within minutes of each other in a suburban Chicago hospital room, but he’s watched their love story go viral, picked up by news organizations across the United States and as far away as England and Argentina.

 “It was kind of a shock,” Vatkin, 55, says of the fact that people have been enchanted by the story of a man and woman married 69 years who held hands from their pushed-together hospital beds on the last day of their lives.
-Isaac Vatkin, 91, died only after his 89-year-old wife Teresa’s hand was removed from under his as her body was wheeled from the room.
+Isaac Vatkin, 91, died only after his 89-year-old wife Teresa’s hand left his as her body was wheeled from the room.

 Most Popular